open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecaffinitypodaffinitypreferredduringschedulingignoredduringexecutionindexpodaffinitytermnamespaceselector">namespaceSelector</a></b></td>
         <td>object</td>
         <td>
-          A label query over the set of namespaces that the term applies to.<br/>
+          A label query over the set of namespaces that the term applies to.
+The term is applied to the union of the namespaces selected by this field and the ones listed in the namespaces field.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>namespaces</b></td>
         <td>[]string</td>
         <td>
-          namespaces specifies a static list of namespace names that the term applies to.<br/>
+          namespaces specifies a static list of namespace names that the term applies to.
+The term is applied to the union of the namespaces listed in this field and the ones selected by namespaceSelector.<br/>
         </td>
         <td>false</td>
       </tr></tbody>